summer1278/smd-demo/README.md

 smd-demo
 ========
-SMD-DEMO is a Ruby command-line audio feature comparison application for ZCR and CFA that provides results analysis from imported audio file(either MP3 or M4A).
+SMD-DEMO is a Ruby command-line audio feature evaluation framework for ZCR and CFA that provides results analysis from imported audio file(either MP3 or M4A).
 For mixed audio(i.e. Speech and Music), it also provides a web-based visualization using Peaks.js developed by BBC R&amp;D (https://github.com/bbcrd/peaks.js).
 This is a MSc Project in 2014 Summer, supported by UCL CS & BBC R&amp;D.

 1. Import Audio
-2. Sum-up Results
+2. Collect Results
 3. Visualize Results